Neptune-Sky/VanillaUpgrades/README.md

 - New HUD window in world view that shows apoapsis, periapsis, and angle of your rocket.

 Tons more will be added in the future.

+# Installation
+This mod uses SFS Modloader made by dani0105, which can be found [here.](https://github.com/105-Code/SFS-Modloader)

+Download the DLL file from the release of your choosing then place it in `Spaceflight Simulator_Data\MODS`.